ForomePlatform/anfisa/doc/dev/concepts/dtree_syntax.rst

 The following rules must be hold:

-    - All these instructions (but including Return-sub-instruction of If-instruction) must start line, no indentation
+    - All instructions (excluding Return-sub-instruction of If-instruction) must start at the first character of a line, no indentation

-    - Top-level Return-instruction must be the last nonempty line of code
+    - A top-level Return-instruction must be the last nonempty line of code

     - Label-instruction can be used before any If-instruction

-    - Empty lines between top-level constructions are acceptable
+    - Empty lines between top-level constructions are allowed

-    - Comments are acceptable only in form of full line, not as a rest of coding line: such lines should start with ``#`` letter, possibly after spaces (note also that comments are not acceptable after finishing instruction)
+    - Comments are acceptable only as a full line, not as a part of a line with code;
+        comments should start with ``#`` character, possibly after spaces (note also that comments are not acceptable after the last instruction)

-    - It is good practice to place comment lines only before top-level instructions
+    - It is a good practice to place comment lines only before top-level instructions

-    - *condition* in If-instruction might be heavy, so one needs multiple lines for it;
+    - *condition* in If-instruction might be quite long, so one might need multiple lines;
-        It is god practice to use parentheses to group these lines, but not symbols ``\``.
+        It is good practice to use parentheses to group these lines, instead of ``\`` characters.

 Condition constructions
 -----------------------

 Combined conditions
 ^^^^^^^^^^^^^^^^^^^
-Operators ``and``, ``or`` and ``not`` and parentheses ``()`` are fullly acceptable to build complex conditions from atomic ones.
+Operators ``and``, ``or`` and ``not`` and parentheses ``()`` are fully supported for building complex conditions from atomic ones.

-Atomic condition uses identifier of correspondent :term:`filtering property` once per atomic condition.
-(See also :doc:`../rest/s_condition` for understanding of atomic operations.)
+Atomic condition uses identifier of corresponding :term:`filtering property` once per atomic condition.
+(See also :doc:`../rest/s_condition` for understanding atomic operations.)

 Atomic numeric condition
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Has form of usual Python comparison operation with operators ``<``, ``<=``, ``==``, ``>=``, ``>``.
-Might have double form, for example:
+Double form is acceptable, for example:

     |   *min value* < *property_id* <= *max_value*